Kirkby Lonsdale: Devil's Bridge

 The town is noted for the Devil's Bridge, which at one time carried the Skipton to Kendal road over the River Lune.
 It dates from around 1370 and is built of fine gritstone ashlar.
 Of its three spans, the western two measure 54.75 ft each and the eastern one 29 ft, or 45 ft from river to parapet.
 The piers are hexagonal, 60 ft round and extending upwards to provide pedestrian refuges.
 At the eastern end is a sundial in the form of a square block on an octagonal column.
 The bridge was probably built by monks of St Mary's Abbey, York.

 Like many bridges of the same name, it features a legend that the Devil appeared to an old woman, promising to build a bridge in exchange for the first soul to cross over it.
 When the bridge was finished, the woman threw bread over the bridge and her dog chased after it, thereby outwitting the Devil.
 Several large stones in the surrounding area, including the Great Stone of Fourstones, are ascribed to the Devil's purse strings bursting open as he ferried masonry to build it.
 It was repaired in 1705 and repointed in 1829 using Roman-style cement.
 The eastern arch was repaired in about 1869.

 The roadway on the bridge is only 12 ft wide, insufficient for modern traffic.
 As numbers increased the bridge was closed to vehicles in 1932.
 Traffic instead crosses the river by the Stanley Bridge, 150 m to the south, which was built in the 1930s.
 Devil's Bridge is a Grade I listed structure and a Scheduled Ancient Monument.

 The river beneath Devil's Bridge is popular with scuba divers for its relatively easy access and egress, deep rock pools (about 16 ft in a low swell) and good visibility.
-The bridge also witnesses illegal "tombstoning" (bridge diving), which has caused at least one death, of a 22-year-old man in 2012.
+The bridge also witnesses illegal "tombstoning" (bridge diving), which has caused at least one death, that of a 22-year-old man in 2012.

+Transport

+The Keighley and Kendal Turnpike of 1753 passed through Kirkby Lonsdale and met there with a turnpike from Milnthorpe on the coast.
+In 1818, the two trusts were amalgamated.

+Kirkby Lonsdale railway station, 2 mi away in Lancashire, opened in 1861 and closed to passengers in 1954.
+There is no longer a railway station.
+Kirkby Lonsdale Coach Hire and Stagecoach Cumbria provide bus services.